aleqkzander/Unity-Simple-Spraypainting/Simple Spraypainting/Assets/Simple Spraypainting/0_readme.txt

-1. Assign the "SpraypaintMaterial" from the "Materials" folder.
+1. Add the SpraypaintController to the scene and assign the camera.
-2. Assign the "Paintable" script from the "Scripts" folder.
+2. Create or select a 3D object.
-3. Drag in the "SpraypaintController + Freeflow Camera" from the "Spraypainting" folder and start drawing!
+3. Add the PaintableConverter prefab as a child of the object.